nomagev/GitHub/Git-Basic-Instructions.md

 # Basic Git Manual

-## A personal Guide to Install and Use Git on Microsoft Windows 10
+## A personal Guide to Install and Use Git

 ### 1. Software Download: